What to Expect

 What other courses are available?

-We offer a wide range of courses and can accommodate students preparing for a variety of health professions.
-We will work with you to tailor a program to meet your particular needs.
+Besides the standard pre-requisite courses, we also offer a wide range of courses and will work with you to tailor a program to meet your particular needs.

 Some courses that our students have found especially helpful are: